 I’m not sure who was more excited at the thought of getting their hands on the new Hatchimals but we certainly couldn’t wait to hatch our egg to see what was inside!

 If you’ve not heard of Hatchimals before – where have you been?!
-Hatchimals start off as eggs which hatch once they’ve been nurtured and out pops an animal that you can interact with!
+Hatchimals start off as eggs that hatch once they’ve been nurtured and out pops an animal that you can interact with!

 Take a look at our video below to see what we hatched.